Mactych/discord-template/readme.md

 }
 ```
 ### Retrieving Command Options
-All of these command options are retrieveable from the `this` object within anyof the command functions described below, an example of how to use this is also shown below for people new to Javascript.
+All of these command options are retrievable from the `this` object within any of the command functions described below, an example of how to use this is also shown below for people new to Javascript.
 ```javascript
 command.run = async function (client, message) {
     console.log(this.help.name); // will retrieve the name of the command from the command options.